semgrep/semgrep-docs/docs/for-developers/developer-overview.md

 #### Complex syntax-based example

-It is a common convention to ban all uses of some language feature in user-facing code, such as `console.log()`, or `console.log()` may be permitted internally but not externally.
+It is a common convention either to ban all uses of some language feature in user-facing code, such as `console.log()`, or to permit `console.log()` internally but not externally.

 Semgrep enables you to create a custom best practices set of rules around cases like this.